-ATF has received a petition proposing a viticultural area on the South Fork of Eastern Long Island, New York.
-The proposed viticultural area is to be known as "The Hamptons, Long Island."
-The petition was submitted by Mr. Lyle Greenfield, owner of the Bridgehampton Winery which is located at Bridgehampton, Long Island, New York.
-The proposed viticultural area consists of all of the land found in Townships of Southampton and East Hampton (including Gardiners Island) in Suffolk County.
-The area encompassed by the proposed boundaries consists of 213.2 square miles or 136,448 acres of land that is bounded on the south and east by the Atlantic Ocean.
+ATF was petitioned by Mr. Lyle Greenfield, owner of the Bridgehampton Winery which is located at Bridgehampton, Long Island, New York for the land area of the South Fork of Eastern Long Island known as "The Hamptons, Long Island."
+The viticultural area consists of all of the land found in the Townships of Southampton and East Hampton (including Gardiners Island) in Suffolk County.
+The area encompassed by the boundaries consists of 213.2 square miles or 136,448 acres of land that is bounded on the south and east by the Atlantic Ocean.
 To the north is the Peconic Bay which separates the North Fork of Long Island from The Hamptons.
 To the west lies the remainder of Long Island where the two forks meet.
-There are now 55.5 acres of vinifera grapes growing and one bonded winery located within the proposed viticultural area.
+There are now 55.5 acres of vinifera grapes growing and one bonded winery located within the viticultural area.